datacommonsorg/website/tools/nl/embeddings/README.md

 These files, generated from a fine-tuned model (as of Q2 2023), have the following structure:  `<version>.<fine-tuned-model-version>.<base-model-name>.csv`  (e.g., `datcom-nl-models/embeddings_sdg_2023_09_12_16_38_04.ft_final_v20230717230459.all-MiniLM-L6-v2.csv`).

-Additionally, for custom DCs, there is `custom` index name which gets merged into the default prod index (`medium_ft`) on NL server boot.
-This allows for queries spanning custom DC vs. base DC variables.

 ### [`models.yaml`](../../../deploy/nl/models.yaml)

 A mostly legacy file that lists the fine-tuned model name.